-Note: This option is restricted to monochrome and Bayer CFA pixel formats.
+U This option is restricted to monochrome and Bayer CFA pixel formats.

-13. Pixel Component Re-Ordering
+7.7.
+Pixel Component Re-Ordering

-The Coaxlink image data stream pixel processor can be configured to swap the first and the third component data of 3-component pixels.
+The Coaxlink image data stream pixel processor can be configured to swap the R and B pixel component data of RGB pixels.